akeneo/portal-helpcenter/content/md/support/manage-support-access.md

 ![Support reset password access](../img/helpdesk_reset_password.gif)

 ::: info
-The contact will receive an email to change his password on the helpdesk.
+The contact will receive an email to change their password on the helpdesk.
 :::

 # Get the log of the access changes